kenzie-se-q4/react-plus-apis-in-a-nutshell/README.md

 Create a new react app.
 You'll want to use something like Facebook's [Create React App](https://github.com/facebook/create-react-app/blob/master/README.md).
 Please check the documentation, because this project's documentation is frequently updated.
 You can use either npm or yarn as your package manager, whichever you prefer to use is fine.

 This react app will be relatively simple.
-We don't need to worry about using Redux, and we just need to create one component to handle everything we need.
+We don't need to worry about using Redux, and we just need to create one component to handle everything.

 <span style="text-decoration: underline;">Requirements</span>